-Across the region, health-care workers can get vaccinated in the state in which they work.
+Across the region, health-care workers and teachers can get vaccinated in the state in which they work.

-Because the District has a large number of health-care workers who reside in Maryland and Virginia, both states gave thousands of doses allotted to them by the federal government to the District to help vaccinate workers at D.C. hospitals.
-This policy should apply to other essential workers going forward.
-The District has clarified, for example, that teachers who work in D.C. but live elsewhere will be able to get shots in the District.
+Because the District has a large number of health-care workers who reside in Maryland or Virginia, both states gave thousands of doses allotted to them by the federal government to the District to help vaccinate workers at D.C. hospitals.

 How can I make an appointment or register to get a vaccine?

 D.C. residents 65 or older and those in an eligible workforce group can sign up for a vaccination appointment here.
 In addition to the city’s registration system, which allows seniors to sign up for shots at retail pharmacies and other locations, the website also offers information about the many D.C. hospital systems that have their own registration systems for vaccinations.
 Eligible patients might want to try multiple registration systems.